Gonzalo Verón

-Gonzalo Alberto Verón (born 24 December 1989) is an Argentine footballer for Angostura in the Venezuelan Primera División.
+Gonzalo Alberto Verón (born 24 December 1989) is an Argentine footballer.

 Club career

 Early career

 Born in Moreno, Buenos Aires, Verón came through the youth set-up at Arsenal de Sarandí before moving to Sportivo Italiano.

 Sportivo Italiano

 Verón made his professional debut with Sportivo Italiano, at that time playing in Primera B Metropolitana, on 24 May 2009 in a 1–1 draw against Tristán Suárez.
 In his four seasons at the club, which included a promotion to Primera B Nacional, he appeared in 66 official matches scoring seven goals.